AxonFramework/AxonFramework/extensions/kotlin/README.md

 Building blocks like Aggregate factories and Repositories, Command, Event and Query Buses and an Event Store.
 The framework provides sensible defaults for all of these components out of the box.

-This set up helps you create a well structured application without having to bother with the infrastructure.
+This set up helps you create a well-structured application without having to bother with the infrastructure.
 The main focus can thus become your business functionality.

 This repository provides an extension to the Axon Framework: Kotlin.
 It provides functionality to leverage Kotlin features to be used with Axon Framework.